-The next step in our examination of regionalism in Quebec literature is Maria Chapdelaine.
-I have published a short post on Maria Chapdelaine, a novel written by Louis Hémon (12 October 1880 – 8 July 1913), a Frenchman born in Brest.
-After studying law and oriental languages in the Sorbonne, Hémon moved to London and, in 1911, to Quebec.
+Maria Chapdelaine is the next step in examining regionalism in Quebec literature.
+I have published a short post on Maria Chapdelaine, a novel by Louis Hémon (October 12, 1880 – July 8, 1913), a Frenchman born in Brest.
+After studying law and oriental languages at the Sorbonne, Hémon moved to London and, in 1911, to Quebec.
 In 1912, he spent several months working with cultivateurs, or farmers in the Saguenay-Lac-Saint-Jean area, up the beautiful Saguenay River.
 He lived in a community called Péribonka and spent the winter of 1913 in that community, writing his novel.

-Having completed his manuscript, Hémon sent it to France and started travelling west, probably to Edmonton where French citizens had settled at that time.
-Hémon was killed in a train accident on July 8, 1913, in Chapleau, Ontario.
+Having completed his manuscript, Hémon sent it to France and started travelling west, probably to Edmonton, where French citizens had settled.
+He was killed in a train accident on July 8, 1913, in Chapleau, Ontario.
 He did not live to see Maria Chapdelaine become a bestseller.
-It has been translated into more than 20 languages in 23 countries and it has been made into three movies.
+It has been translated into more than 20 languages in 23 countries, and it has been made into four movies.

-The artwork featured in this post are illustrations for Maria Chapdelaine, executed by Clarence Gagnon and housed at the McMichael Museum, in Kleinburg, Ontario.
+The artwork featured in this post is illustrations for Maria Chapdelaine, executed by Clarence Gagnon and housed at the McMichael Museum, in Kleinburg, Ontario.

-However, Hémon worked with men like Maria Chapdelaine’s father, Samuel Chapdelaine a name not coincidentally resembling that of the Father of New France, Samuel de Champlain.
+However, Hémon worked with men like Maria Chapdelaine’s father, Samuel Chapdelaine, a name not coincidentally resembling that of the Father of New France, Samuel de Champlain.
 These otherwise unemployed men were trying to transform rebellious soil into arable land.
 They had gone north, as the colourful curé Labelle (November 24, 1833 – January 4, 1891) advocated, and were “making land” (faire de la terre).[i]
-Father Labelle preached “colonisation.”
-That was the “patriotic” alternative to leaving for the New England states.
+Father Labelle preached “colonisation,” which was the “patriotic” choice.
+Leaving for the United States wasn’t.

 Maria’s ‘Choices:’ F. Paradis, L. Surprenant & E. Gagnon

 As indicated in my post, Hémon gives Maria Chapdelaine three suitors: François Paradis, Lorenzo Surprenant and Eutrope Gagnon.
-François dies in a snow storm, which was to be expected.
-In traditional Quebec society, happiness was viewed not only as impossible, but as dangerous.
-Lorenzo Surprenant has come north to find a wife and take her down to the United States, but Maria turns him down.
+In traditional Quebec society, happiness was viewed not only as impossible but as dangerous.
+François dies in a snowstorm, which was to be expected.
+Lorenzo Surprenant has come north to find a wife and take her to the United States, but Maria turns him down.
 She will marry a neighbour, Eutrope Gagnon, and live as her mother lived.
-The names of the suitors are revealing: Paradis is paradise, Surprenant, surprizing, and Gagnon, close to the verb gagner: to win.
+The names of the suitors are revealing: Paradis is paradise; Surprenant is surprising, and Gagnon’s name is close to the French verb gagner: to win.

-Maria Chapdelaine also differs from La Terre paternelle and Charles Guérin in that, unlike Chauveau’s Charles Guérin, it does not feature an ‘ugly’ Englishman: Mr Wagnaër.
-As for La Terre paternelle, although the novel does not feature an explicit ‘ugly’ Englishman, Jean Chauvin fails where an Englishman would have succeeded.
+Maria Chapdelaine also differs from Patrice Lacombe’s La Terre paternelle and Chauveau’s Charles Guérin in that, unlike Chauveau’s Charles Guérin, it does not feature an “ugly” Englishman: Mr Wagnaër.
+As for La Terre paternelle, although the novel does not feature an explicit “ugly” Englishman, Jean Chauvin fails where an Englishman would succeed.
 I believe this is the reason why Lacombe views cities as unhealthy.